dglaeser/gridformat/paper/paper.md

 }
 ```

-This function internally iterates over all cells of the given grid by calling the `cells` function on it.
+In the function body, we iterate over all cells of the given grid by calling the `cells` method.
 This limits the usability
-of this function to grids that fulfill this interface.
-As a user, one could wrap the grid in an adapter that exposes the required
+of this function to grid types that fulfill such an interface.
+One could wrap the grid in an adapter that exposes the required
-interface.
-However, this can become cumbersome, especially if there are certain requirements on the cells that the iteration
+interface method.
+However, this can become cumbersome, especially if there are certain requirements on the cell type
+in the iterated range.
-yields.
-An alternative is to use traits, which can allow us to write this function generically, accepting any grid that implements
+An alternative is to use traits, which allows writing the function generically, accepting any instance of a grid type that
-the `Cells` trait:
+the `Cells` trait class template is specialized for (by using (partial) template specialization):

 ```cpp
 namespace Traits { template<typename Grid> struct Cells; }